ETORMANATOR/PHP-Imap/README.md

 # PHP-Imap
-Send Bulk Email(HTML) and check email if exist using PHP
+Send Bulk Email(HTML) and check email if exist using Codeigniter 3

 ## Compatibility
 Using Gmail Gsuite only